toggledbits/Sonos-Vera/README.md

    end
    luup.reload()
    ```
-2. When Luup finishes reloading, go to *Apps > My apps* and uninstall the existing Sonos plugin (if it's not listed there, no problem, just move on).
+2. When Luup finishes reloading, go to *Apps > My apps* and uninstall the existing Sonos plugin (if it's not listed there, no problem, just move on to the next step).
 3. Reload luup.
 I usually just to go *Apps > Develop apps > Test Luup code* and run `luup.reload()`

 ## Install Sonos Plugin 2.0 (all users)